kwahome/kwahome/README.md

 I'm a polyglot software engineer who has certainly made a lot of mistakes but learnt from them to become experienced.
 Indeed good judgement comes from experience, and experience from bad judgement.

 My career is developing software, but my life is adventuring.
 I love nothing more than a good challenge, having fun while at it.
-I live for good humour and banter..
+I live for good humour and banter.

-I’m currently helping deliver office intelligence with the Microsoft Search, Assistance, and Intelligence team.

 <!--
 **kwahome/kwahome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.